Build Your Exam Revision Plan With AI

 A useful week-1 row: “Mon: 60 min Ch 3 practice problems (confidence 2, the avoided topic — start here) + 15 min retrieval review on Ch 1 (confidence 4).
 Tue: 90 min Ch 4 practice + 15 min retrieval review on Ch 3.
 Wed: rest evening.
 Thu: 60 min Ch 5 read + 30 min Ch 5 practice + 15 min retrieval on Ch 4.
 Fri: 60 min Ch 4 deep practice (still confidence 2 after this week) + 15 min retrieval on Ch 5.
 Sat: 120 min full mock for Ch 1-3 + 60 min wrong-answer review.
 Sun: catch-up afternoon (2-3 hours if needed) or rest.”

 A useful “avoided topic” note: “Ch 3 (Markov chains) is your stated avoidance.
 Scheduled Monday week 1, not end of week 3.
-Confidence 2 today — you need at least 3 practice rounds before exam; I’ve placed them on Mon week 1, Thu week 2, Sat week 3.”
+Confidence 2 today — you need at least 3 practice rounds before the exam; placed on Mon week 1, Thu week 2, Sat week 3.”

-A useful mock-test setup: “Mock test 1: end of week 1, covers Ch 1-3.
+A useful mock-test setup: “Mock 1: end of week 1, covers Ch 1-3.
 Time it strictly (120 min).
-Spend 60 min the same day reviewing wrong answers — not the next day; consolidation matters.
-Mock test 2: end of week 2, covers Ch 1-7.
-Same protocol.
-Save the week-3 mock optional, as confidence calibration.”
+Spend 60 min the same day reviewing wrong answers — not the next day; same-day consolidation matters.
+Mock 2: end of week 2, covers Ch 1-7, same protocol.
+The week-3 mock is optional, for confidence calibration.”

 How to refine

-• Force practice-over-read on weak topics: “For every topic at confidence ≤ 2, the schedule must show practice minutes ≥ 2x read minutes.
+• Force practice-over-read on weak topics: “For every topic at confidence 2 or below, the schedule must show practice minutes at least 2x read minutes.
 If a weak topic has 60 min read and 30 min practice, swap the weighting.”

 • Place the avoided topic in week 1: “Re-check: the topic I’m avoiding must appear in the first 3 days, not the last week.
-If you placed it later, move it forward and explain what to bump.”
+If you placed it later, move it forward and explain what gets bumped.”

 • Use 60-90 min blocks: “Re-read the daily schedule.
 If any day has 4 topic switches across the 2 hours, consolidate into 1-2 blocks.
 Switching every 30 min is read-and-forget; sustained blocks build.”

-• Build in 20% slack: “Re-check: every day should have ~20% unscheduled buffer.
+• Build in 20% slack: “Re-check: every day should have about 20% unscheduled buffer.
 If a day is packed minute-to-minute, cut the lowest-priority slot.
 Plans without slack don’t survive contact with real life.”

 Common mistakes

-• Treating “read again” as revision — re-reading is the lowest-yield encoding method; for exam recall, problem-solving and retrieval beat reading 3-to-1
+• Treating “read again” as revision — re-reading is the lowest-yield encoding method; for exam recall, problem-solving and retrieval clearly beat re-reading

-• No mock tests until the last week — mocks done late tell you what you can’t change; the value is in week 1-2 when you still have time to fix gaps
+• No mocks until the last week — late mocks only tell you what you can’t change; the value is in week 1-2 when you can still fix gaps

 • Cramming the weak topic on day 1 and never returning — once is not learning; spaced repetition across at least 3 sessions is what moves confidence

-• Re-distributing missed days across the whole remaining plan — overpacks every day, you miss them all, the plan dies; use the catch-up afternoon, then resume normal
+• Redistributing missed days across the whole remaining plan — it overpacks every day, you miss them all, the plan dies; use the catch-up afternoon, then resume normal

-• Packing the plan to the minute — life happens; 20% slack per day is the difference between a plan you execute and a plan that breaks on Wednesday
+• Packing the plan to the minute — life happens; 20% daily slack is the difference between a plan you execute and one that breaks on Wednesday

-• All-mixed-topic days — context-switching every 30 minutes hurts encoding; longer focus blocks plus short retrieval reviews beats it
+• All-mixed-topic days — switching every 30 minutes hurts encoding; longer focus blocks plus short retrieval reviews beat it

 FAQ

 • What if I miss a planned day?: Use the built-in catch-up afternoon (usually Sunday).
-Do not redistribute the missed work across all remaining days — that overloads every day and you miss all of them.
-If you miss two days, one catch-up afternoon handles ~half; accept that the lowest-priority topic gets less coverage and continue.
+Don’t redistribute the missed work across every remaining day — that overloads each day and you miss them all.
+If you miss two days, one catch-up afternoon recovers about half; accept that the lowest-priority topic gets less coverage and continue.

 • Should I do mocks under timed conditions?: Yes.
 Untimed mocks are a different cognitive task — you can’t learn pacing or pressure management without the timer.
 Time it strictly, same conditions as the real exam, no looking at notes mid-mock.

 • My exam is open-book — does this change the plan?: Yes.
-Reading slots become “build your reference document” slots — the exam tests how well you can navigate the material under time pressure, not what you memorized.
+Reading slots become “build your reference document” slots; an open-book exam tests how fast you can navigate the material under time pressure, not what you memorized.
 Mocks become “practice flipping to the right section in 90 seconds.”

-• The model keeps under-scheduling mocks — what changes?: Add: “Mock tests are non-negotiable.
-Schedule at least 2 full timed mocks, the first at the end of week (total-2) and the second at end of week (total-1).
+• The model keeps under-scheduling mocks — what fixes it?: Add: “Mock tests are non-negotiable.
+Schedule at least 2 full timed mocks, the first at the end of week (total - 2) and the second at end of week (total - 1).
 Each mock includes 60 min same-day wrong-answer review.
 Do not let other study displace mocks.”

 Tags: #AI writing #Office #Workflow #Study plan #Study